 At first glance, the MarTech landscape is overwhelming.
-But fear not, Henry France breaks down exactly what you need to do before investing in any MarTech.
+But fear not, we break down exactly what you need to do before investing in any MarTech.

 When Scott Brinker, aka chiefMarTech.com, updated the marketing technology (or MarTech) landscape last year, I was convinced that I’d never seen such a complex congested space and, in some way, I felt like we were truly in the golden age of MarTech.
 So much choice in so many facets of digital.
 In 2011 when it was first published, it was an impressive 150 strong list.
 Ten years later, at more than 50 times the original list, the MarTech landscape now sits at 8,000 vendors, across six categories and 49 subcategories.
 In the blink of an eye, it may even become 500 million by 2023!